 We Say NO to Bullying!

-Bullying is wrong and in recognition of this, we have robust measures in place, including an anti-bullying policy and strategy, to encourage good behaviour across the school and to prevent bullying in all its forms.
-Our aim is to offer a safe, secure and inclusive learning environment where everyone can work together in faith, hope and love.
+Bullying is wrong and in recognition of this, we have robust measures in place, including an anti-bullying policy and strategy, to encourage good behaviour across the school, to prevent bullying in all its forms and to offer a safe, secure and inclusive learning environment for all.

 What is bullying?

 At Burdett-Coutts, we have defined bullying as a combination of any of the three elements below:

 - Bullying goes on for a while, or happens regularly.

 - Bullying is deliberate.
 The perpetrator wants to hurt, humiliate or harm the victim.

 - Bullying involves someone (or several people) who are stronger in some way than the person being bullied.
 The person doing the bullying has more power; perhaps older, stronger, has some ‘hold’ over the victim (e.g a secret) or is possibly in a group.

 Bullying is NOT:

 Children bully for various reasons.
 It could be they want to be ‘in’ with a cool gang or that it feels like fun but they don’t realise how much it hurts.
 It could be that they dislike or are jealous of someone or that it makes them feel powerful or respected.
 Sometimes they feel it gets them what they want (sweets or money) or they are bullied themselves and are taking their hurt and anger out on someone who won’t fight back.
 It could also be that they are having problems in their lives that are making them feel bad.